joshuaaron/use-container-queries/README.md

 # use-container-queries

-A react hook that tracks a containers size and the range that width falls into within a list of breakpoints.
+A react hook that tracks a containers size and reports what range that width falls into within a list of breakpoints.
 This allows better responsive styling, where the user can style DOM elements based on their container, rather than the browser viewport.

-Try it a demo [here](https://codesandbox.io/s/usecontainerqueries-s1l0k)
+Try out a demo [here](https://codesandbox.io/s/usecontainerqueries-s1l0k)

 ## Install